 Buying and Financing Property in Italy

 Italy is undoubtedly one of the most beautiful and attractive locations in which an Australian, or any other nationality, could hope to holiday or purchase a property.
 Ask people why they move to Italy, permanently or to buy retirement or holiday properties, and the most common response is simply “lifestyle”.
 In that context it is even sadder to note the substantial impact that the corona virus pandemic is having on Italy and all aspects of life - including real estate, where market turnover has understandably contracted sharply.

-Previously, one of the main constraints on purchasing property in Italy has been the lack of access to finance, with many Australian and other expatriates needing to purchase properties on a pure cash basis.
+Previously, the main constraints on purchasing property in Italy has been a lack of access to finance, with many Australian and other expatriates needing to purchase properties on a pure cash basis.
 Apart from the cash flow impact, this will often be tax inefficient for people renting out their properties for a large part of the year – from both an Italian and Australian perspective.
-Australian tax rules now allow you to treat offshore properties in much the same fashion as Australian domestic investment properties - with the same qualifying requirements.
+Australian tax rules allow you to treat offshore properties in much the same fashion as Australian domestic investment properties - subject to meeting the same qualifying requirements.

 With access now available to Euro loans in many situations - although that situation has recently changed and see our comment at the bottom of the page - potential purchasers have much greater flexibility; although the ability to borrow will vary depending on where you are buying and the type of property you are considering.
 For example, completed homes and apartments in major urban areas will typically be much more attractive to lenders than buying un-renovated projects in the country.
 In terms of the loans available, much depends on your personal circumstances and the property you want to acquire.
 Arranging pre-approved finance is generally not possible, but it typically possible to arrange a loan of up to 50% to 60% of the purchase price, with higher amounts sometimes available in significant transactions.

 The borrowing process itself can be lengthy and complex, so remember to allow yourself plenty of time to view properties and locations and obtain approval from a lender.